AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

 A team's entry on the public leaderboard is based on their **best performing submission regardless of choice** using the same public leaderboard ordering scheme.

-Winners of Track 1B is **not** based on the order of the public leaderboard.
+Winners of Track 1B are **not** based on the order of the public leaderboard.

 ### Private Leaderboard